Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Background

 This joint awareness allows the system processors to make sure that no write operation can stand in the way of on-going snapshot operations.
 To that end, the processors wait until the oldest snapshot operation terminates before proceeding with later operations.
 Specifically, they defer write operations that run concurrently with snapshot operations.
 This guarantees termination of snapshot operations via the interleaving and synchronization of snapshot and write operations.

-\textbf{Detailed description.~~} Algorithm~\ref{alg:9disCongif} extends Algorithm~\ref{alg:0disCongif} in the sense that it uses all of Algorithm~\ref{alg:0disCongif}'s variables and two additional ones, which is a second operation index, $sns$, and an array $\repSnap$, which $\sSnapshot()$ operations use.
+\textbf{Detailed description.~~} Algorithm~\ref{alg:9disCongif} extends Algorithm~\ref{alg:0disCongif} in the sense that it uses all of Algorithm~\ref{alg:0disCongif}'s variables and two additional ones.
+These are the second operation index, $sns$, and an array $\repSnap$, which $\sSnapshot()$ operations use.
 The entry $\repSnap[x,y]$ holds the outcome of $p_x$'s $y$-th snapshot operation, where no explicit bound on the number of invocations of snapshot operations is given.

 In the context of self-stabilization, the use of such unbounded variables is not possible.
 The reasons are that real-world systems have bounded size memory as well as the fact that a single transient fault can bring any counter to its near overflow value and fill up any finite capacity buffer.
-We discuss the way around this challenge in Section~\ref{sec:aussata}.
+We discuss the way around this challenge in Section~\ref{sec:bounded}.